isa-group/elastic-smart-contracts/README_USE.md

 There are 3 key graphs that could be made to use the results data from the calculations result csv file, but these are just examples as you can have more uses for the data.

 Two separate experiments were executed to get the necessary data for the graphics, a first one without elasticity and a second one with elasticity in the temporal window for data to be stored.
-Each experiment was executed with the following setup, with the only diffence being the elasticity behing it:
+Each experiment was executed with the following setup, with the only difference being the elasticity behind it:

 - **4** nodes in the street.